almostengr/almostengrwebsite/docs/portfolio.md

 Kdenlive archive files.
 I have videos on my YouTube channel that discuss some of the aspects of the code.

-You can view the source code to
+You can view the source code for this project on GitHub at
-<a href="https://github.com/almostengr/kdenlivetoyoutube" target="_blank">this project</a> on Github.
+<a href="https://github.com/almostengr/kdenlivetoyoutube" target="_blank">https://github.com/almostengr/kdenlivetoyoutube</a>.

 ## Raspberry Pi Traffic Light Control (2018)